 Consolidated Balance Sheets.
 During the years ended December 31, 2019, 2018, and 2017, the Company recorded an unrealized gain of \$51.5 million, an unrealized loss of \$24.7 million and an unrealized gain of \$2.4 million, respectively, as a component of Income From Real Estate Debt in the Company's Consolidated Statements of Operations.
 During the years ended December 31, 2019 and 2018, certain of the Company's CMBS investments were fully or partially repaid and the Company recorded a realized gain of \$2.1 million and \$194 thousand, respectively, as a component of Income From Real Estate Debt on the Company's Consolidated Statements of Operations.
+During the year ended December 31, 2019 and statements of Operations.
 During the year ended December 31, 2019, the Company sold 18 securities which resulted in a \$5.2 million gain on the Company's Consolidated Statements of Operations.
 During the year ended December 31, 2018, the Company sold one security which resulted in a \$7 thousand gain on the Company's Consolidated Statements of Operations.
 The Company did not sell any positions during 2017.